 Eating healthily: Most adults can get enough vitamins and other nutrients from a balanced diet.
 But as you’ll know — that’s easier said than done.
 Despite our best efforts and avoiding the obvious ‘no-no’ foods; it may be that we need a little booster.
 A couple of likely examples that spring to mind, are i) Vitamin D — which helps with mood regulation and brain function.
 Egg yolks and sunshine are both great sources of this essential vitamin.
 Although eggs are easy enough to come across, if you live in the UK, access to sunshine can be a bit hit and miss to say the least!
 So a quality Vitamin D supplement might just do the trick. ii) B12 is important in keeping up energy levels and having a healthy heart.
 But if you’re vegan (as I am), there’s a very good chance that you won’t be getting enough of this vitamin since it’s found mainly in animal products.
 Again, a supplement can address the problem.

 Taking Supplements: A word of caution though!
 Beware the rapidly growing supplement market.
 Fake or low-quality products aren’t going to support you and aren’t worth the money however great a bargain you’ve found.
-So my advice would be that, if you do decide to support your health with a supplement, Google recently up-dated and reputable sites for the recommended strengths and dosage for your condition.
+So my advice would be that, if you do decide to support your health with a supplement, search online for recently up-dated and reputable sites for the recommended strengths and dosage for your condition.
 And do tell your regular doctor what you’re planning to do!
 (Especially important if you are already on prescribed medication.)
 Always check the quality of the product you’re buying — especially if it’s an online purchase.
 Is it a specialised website or is it a ‘we sell everything and anything to make a quick buck’ website?
 Are you buying from a general high street store or a health shop?
 Although this is not an infallible rule, give yourself the best chance of improving your health & wellbeing by purchasing from a specialist supplier.
 I’ve included links to a few resourceful sites below.

 Give your body the chance to heal itself.
 It’s smarter than you think.